datachecks/dcs-core/README.md

 ## What is `datachecks`?

-Datachecks is a opensource data quality monitoring tool.
-It helps to monitor the data quality of the data pipelines.
+Datachecks is an open-source data Reliability Tool.
+It helps monitor the data quality of the data applications so that they can work reliably.
 It helps to identify the data quality issues in the databases and  data pipelines.

 ## Getting Started